Teen injured in Saline County crash

 SALINE COUNTY, Kan.
-(KSNW) – A Salina teen has been taken to the hospital with serious injury following a two-vehicle accident.
+(KSNW) – A Salina teen has been taken to the hospital with serious injury following a crash.

-It happened Friday evening just after 6:40 p.m. on westbound KS-4 at Simpson road in Saline County.
+It happened Friday evening just after 6:40 p.m. on westbound Kansas Highway 4 at Simpson Road in Saline County.

-Two vehicles were traveling westbound on KS-4 when one, a Chevy Cobalt, slowed down for a tractor.
+Two vehicles were traveling westbound on Kansas Highway 4 when a Chevy Cobalt slowed down for a tractor.

 The 16-year-old driver of a Honda Accord failed to slow down and struck the rear of the Cobalt.